no-venv/modded-darkreader/README.md

 you need to:

 - get python & pip
-- pip install simple-websocket-server & pip install pywal
+- pip install simple-websocket-server
+- pip install pywal
+- pip install haishoku
 - python main.py (you might want to make it run on startup)
 - smile that your browser is pretty